tomyreyes/Materialize-Fan-Site/README.md

 + **Bold, graphic and intentional** - fundamental design techniques are the driving force that create immersive user interfaces

-+ **Motion provides meaning** - the use of animation in meaningful ways such as focusing and direction attention
++ **Motion provides meaning** - the use of animation in meaningful ways such as focusing and directing attention

 For more information on material design: